CodingTrain/thecodingtrain.com/content/pages/guides/maintain-website-guide.md

    - Some projects will have been written in languages like Python or C++ which don't, by default, lend themselves very nicely to the web.
 Sometimes these projects are hosted on sites where previews of the running project are available.
 If so, grab a screenshot of the running project to use as the thumbnail for that project.
 If not, the placeholder image will be used.
    - To add a thumbnail image, copy the image file into the "showcase" directory within the challenge's directory and re-name the image so that it matches the filename of the contribution's JSON file.
 For example, if you have a "contribution1.json" file, you should also have a "contribution1.jpg" file.
 While any aspect ratio is fine (the site will resize and crop as necessary), the images will be displayed at 16:9 aspect ratio.
 If you able to get a "landscape" screenshot, it will look better.
 The file format should be JPG or PNG, with a maximum width of 800px and file size of 500 kb.

-7. Add additional metadata descriptions for related links and videos.
+7. Check the links to make sure are not broken and add additional metadata descriptions for related links and  videos.
    - For accessibilty and for general clarity, ensure that all "description" properties in the index.json file as well as the contribution JSON files are filled in with at least 1 sentence.
    - Update the "languages" property in the "index.json" file.
 In this instance, "languages" refers to the programming languages used to create the examples.
 For example: "p5.js", "JavaScript", "Processing", or "node.js".
    - Update the "topics" property in the "index.json" file.
 If any tags were present on the YouTube page of the challenge, those would have been brought over by the web scraper and included as "topics".
 The tags from YouTube are pretty generic and overall too much information.
 Only a handful of topics are needed, so only include topics that are relevant to this specific video.
 If no tags were present on the YouTube page, then this may be blank - go ahead and add a couple of topics!